ksrnnb/100-days-of-code/log.md

 **Today's Progress**:
 - making circleci.yml for laravel
 - learned Ruby about exception
-- making web app using Laravel (asynchronoush like and follow function)
+- making web app using Laravel (asynchronous like and follow function)

 **Thoughts:**
 making circleci.yml is difficult...